 I had a chat with one of the HotelMap team and I asked them why they didn’t have a traditional stand?
 They said their boss would keen to do things differently and wanted to actually “help the attendees at the show”.
 She said HotelMap had this as their core belief: they wanted to help organisers.
 So instead of a stand where they would sell the service, they thought they would have a space that sold the “company ethos”.
 This seems to obvious doesn’t it?
 Prove to potential buyers that you want to help them.

 But why is this type of presence so rare?
 Why do so many organisations try to sell before they make an impact?

 The space was designed so that attendees would enjoy their time there.
-It has been designed to have some great interaction too.
-They had tables with loads of shapes and pictures that were almost all coloured in across the three days.
-This is best practice exhibition stuff here and you can see how this idea fits perfectly with their brand “We LOVEHEART Hotelman”
+It had been designed to have some great interaction too.
+They had tables covered with outlines of a whole range of shapes.
+Over the three days delegates would pick up a pen and colour almost all of them in!
+This is best practice exhibition stuff here and you can see how this idea fits perfectly with their brand “We LOVEHEART HotelMap”

 Speak to people and be remembered